AstroTechies/astroneermodding/docs/standards/metadatav2.rst

      -  ``name``

-        - This is set to the name of the mod on Thunderstore
+        - This is set to the name of the mod on Thunderstore.
         - Any spaces in the mod name displayed on the Thunderstore mod database website MUST be replaced with underscores.
         - This field is represented as a string, and is OPTIONAL.